cfchou/go-gentle/README.md

 ## Composability
 Developers should implement their own logic in the forms of Streams/Handlers and then compose them, possibly with our resilient counterpart.
-This package provides basic helpers like [AppendHandlersStream](https://godoc.org/github.com/cfchou/go-gentle/gentle#AppendHandlersStream), [AppendHandlersHandler](https://godoc.org/github.com/cfchou/go-gentle/gentle#AppendHandlersHandler), etc, to simplify composition.
+This package provides basic helpers like [AppendHandlersStream](https://godoc.org/github.com/cfchou/go-gentle/gentle#AppendHandlersStream), [AppendHandlersHandler](https://godoc.org/github.com/cfchou/go-gentle/gentle#AppendHandlersHandler), etc., to simplify composition.

 If simply appending Streams/Handlers is not enough, developers can define Streams/Handlers with advanced flow controls, like these resilience Streams/Handlers provided in this package.